 Retroactive wage increases have been confirmed affecting various bargaining unit employees including Ontario Public Service Unified, Correctional Services, and LCBO among others.

-OPTrust is working closely with employers to receive updated salary information and pension contributions for all members of the OPSEU Pension Plan impacted by the award.
+OPTrust has been working closely with employers to receive updated salary information and pension contributions for all members of the OPSEU Pension Plan impacted by the award.
 The timing of when OPTrust receives this information may differ by employer, resulting in varying timelines for members to see adjustments to their pension benefits.

-Over 61,000 members and former members are currently impacted with up to three years of retroactive earnings/salary data to be updated.
+Over 61,000 members and former members are impacted with up to three years of retroactive earnings/salary data to be updated.
 We kindly ask for your patience as we recalculate and process the volume of adjustments to pension benefits.

-4. OPTrust updates member records with retroactive salary increases and contributions, and recalculates pension benefits, where applicable.
+OPTrust updates member records with retroactive salary increases and contributions, and recalculates pension benefits, where applicable.

 There is nothing you need to do if you are still working.
 Your records will be updated once we receive and process the data and contributions from your employer.